 We hope so!
 The answer to this question really depends on your district, but we provide the documentation we think you need to qualify for continuing education credit hours that count towards your recertification.
 Our syllabus includes the learning outcomes for the course, the time it takes to complete the course, who constructed the course, and the type of content and activities included during the course experience.
 We always encourage teachers to use this information to seek pre-approval for credit hours from their district, but anyone who takes the course to the end also receives a certificate of completion with your name and all course info on it.

-We have two Music for Well-Being 6-hour courses (one for music educators and one for all other subject educators) as well as a 2-hour course on Music Listening for Well-Being and a 2-hour course on Teacher Well-Being.
-More courses are in development and the best way to stay informed of our PD releases is to sign up for our newsletter.
+We have two Music for Well-Being 6-hour courses (one for music educators and one for all other subject educators), a 4-hour course on Classroom Management for music teachers, a 2-hour course on Music Listening for Well-Being, and a 2-hour course on Teacher Well-Being.
+More courses are in development, and the best way to stay informed of our PD releases is to sign up for our newsletter.
 Have an idea for a professional development topic?
-Email our Director of Education and Equity Giuliana Conti at conti@musicworkshop.org.
+Email our team at support@musicworkshop.org.

 Yes!
 We are proud to continue offering these classroom resources for free, and look forward to doing so through the funds earned from these professional development courses.
 Additionally, we fundraise to support the program through foundation grants and private donations.
 We have a wonderful team of donors and partners that are passionate about supporting music education and are dedicated to bringing you classroom music-empowered resources free of charge!